OCEAN-xyz/datum-gateway-startos/INSTRUCTIONS.md

 # Failovers

-With default settings, you will Pool-Mine on OCEAN and **not** fail over to non-opooled mining unless you disable Pooled Mining as above.
-If you leave **"Pooled Mining only**" enabled and your connection to the pool fails, DATUM will stop and your miners will switch to mining on any backup pool they are configured to use.
+With default settings, you will pool-mine on OCEAN with no failover.
+If your connection to the pool fails, DATUM will stop and your miners will switch to mining on any backup pool they are configured to use.

+If you wish to failover to non-pool mining, simply disable **"Pool Mining Only"**.

+If you wish to intentionally non-pool mine that requires removing the text in **Datum Pool Host** as in the prior section.

 # Installing and Running simpleproxy